Sam Carter (athlete): Sporting career

 Carter began competing in 2003 as a junior athlete.
 Throughout his career, Carter has trained under a number of coaches including Geoff Darragh, Glen Baker, Brett Jones, Paul Angel, and currently trains under Fred Periac at the Australian Institute of Sport in Canberra.

-In 2008 he broke national age records for the 100m, 200m and 400m in wheelchair racing.
+In 2008, he broke national age records for the 100m, 200m and 400m in wheelchair racing.
 He went on to become the 100m junior world champion, winning gold in the 100m at the 2009 Junior Athletics World Championships.

-In 2011 Carter made the transition into adult competitions where, he has competed against wheelchair racers such as David Weir and Marcel Hug.
+In 2011, Carter made the transition into adult competitions, where he has competed against wheelchair racers such as David Weir and Marcel Hug.

 Carter represented Australia at the 2011 IPC Athletics World Championships in Christchurch in the T54 100m, 200m and 400m.

-He also competed in the 2011 Gold Coast Wheelchair Half Marathon which he won.
+He also competed in the 2011 Gold Coast Wheelchair Half Marathon, which he won.

 In 2013 Carter was selected to represent Australia, in the T54 100m, 200m and 400m at the 2013 IPC Athletics World Championships in Lyon.]
 He placed 6th and 5th in the T54 100m and 200m respectively.

 He won gold and silver at the 2015 Brisbane IPC Grand Prix in the T54 100m and 400m respectively.

-At the 2015 IPC Athletics World Championships in Doha, Carter finished sixth in the Men's 100 m T54, fifth in the Men's 200 m and sixteenth in the Men's 400 m T54.
+At the 2015 IPC Athletics World Championships in Doha, Carter finished sixth in the Men's 100m T54, fifth in the Men's 200m and sixteenth in the Men's 400m T54.

-At the 2016 Rio Paralympics, Carter finished sixth in the Men's 100 m T54 and was ranked 15th in the Men's 400 m T54.
+At the 2016 Rio Paralympics, Carter finished sixth in the Men's 100m T54 and was ranked 15th in the Men's 400m T54.

-At the 2019 World Para Athletics Championships in London, Carter finished fourth both the Men's 100 m T54 and Men's 400 m T54.
+At the 2019 World Para Athletics Championships in London, Carter finished fourth both the Men's 100m T54 and Men's 400m T54.

 At the 2020 Tokyo Paralympics, Carter finished seventh in the heat and therefore qualified for the final.
-He came fifth in the Men's 100 m T54 final and failed to win a medal.
-In the Men's 400 m T54 Carter came ninth and did not advance to the final.
+He came fifth in the Men's 100m T54 final and failed to win a medal.
+In the Men's 400m T54 Carter came ninth and did not advance to the final.

-At the 2022 Commonwealth Games, Birmingham, he won the bronze medal in the Men's 1500 m T54.
+At the 2022 Commonwealth Games, Birmingham, he won the bronze medal in the Men's 1500m T54.

-He is coached by Fred Periac.
+At the 2023 World Para Athletics Championships in Paris, he finished fourth in the Men's 100m T54 and fifth in the heat of the Men's 400m T54.

+Political career

+In the 2024 Australian Capital Territory election, Carter ran as a Greens candidate to represent the Murrumbidgee electorate, but was unsuccessful.

+He ran as the Greens candidate for the Division of Bean in south Canberra in the 2025 Australian federal election, achieving 9.5% of the vote.

+Personal life

+Carter has been an ethical vegan since 2017.
+He moved to Canberra in 2017 to make use of the training facilities at the Australian Institute of Sport.

 Recognition

-In 2009 Carter won the Sports Darling Downs senior rookie of the year.
+In 2009, Carter won the Sports Darling Downs senior rookie of the year.